 6. Review your project in full

-Double check every text box, layout, and image to make sure all is well before you order.
+Double-check every text box, layout, and image to make sure all is well before you order.
 We’re inspired by your unique perspective and creativity, so we don’t make any changes to your images or project once it’s been ordered.
-Take time now to make sure there are no typos, repeat images, or other design errors.
+Take time now to ensure there are no typos, repeat images, or other design errors.

 Head here for more information: Can You Review My Project?